20 Apr, 2020

 The Corona viruses can only translate and not transcribe.
 The viruses infect the ‘host cells’ which they bind to, and multiply.

-The government has set up the Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund (PM-CARES Fund) to deal with any kind of emergency or distress situation like posed by the COVID-19 pandemic.
+The government has set up the Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund (PM-CARES Fund) to deal with any kind of emergency or distress situation posed by the COVID-19 pandemic.
 This Fund has been set up owing to a number of requests made by the people to support the government in the wake of the COVID-19 emergency.

 About the Fund